This is a picture of the children after our class election, wearing their "I VOTED!" buttons. |

 We have taken some time this week to review the "Think, Draw, Label, Write," structure of the writing program.
 The children have been starting off with a minute to simply think about the topic we are going to write about.
 Then, they are given a few minutes to sketch the images that come to mind as they think about their topic.
 From there, the children label their picture with as many words and descriptions as they can think of.
 Finally, they are ready to write.
 I have been modeling this process for the children as we become more familiar with it.
 Just as we are working to build the children’s reading fluency, we are also working to increase their writing fluency.
 The children are excited about this new method, and they are writing more than I have seen them write all year!
 They enjoy taking a minute to share their writing with a neighbor at the end of our writing time, and then with the class!
 Topics the children wrote about this week included: 1) How to build a snowman, 2) ways to stay warm in the winter and 3) writer’s choice!
 Their writing is so much fun to read!

-writing down compliments on the large yellow post-it notes.
+The children are reading each other's writing, writing down compliments on the large yellow post-it notes. |

 We also had our long awaited Writer's Celebration!
 The children were able to share their narrative writing with their classmates as we moved around the room reading each other's work.
 The children wrote down their thoughts about each other's work on large post-it notes that we attached to the stories.
 This not only encouraged the children to read each other's work carefully so they could come up with some thoughtful comments, but they were also excited to read what their classmates had to say about their work!